Master’s in School Counseling Online

 Help Support Pre-K-12 Students Through Informed Guidance and Counseling

-The MEd in School Counseling program at Grand Canyon University offers individuals with a bachelor’s degree the opportunity to pursue a career as a school counselor and seek certification.
-This master’s degree leads to initial licensure and serves as the next step for professional advancement in two fields — education and counseling.
+The Master of Education (MEd) in School Counseling degree program at Grand Canyon University offers individuals with a bachelor’s degree the opportunity to seek certification and pursue a career as a school counselor.
+This master’s degree leads to initial licensure and serves as the next step for professional growth in two fields — education and counseling.

-As a teacher candidate, you may choose to obtain a master’s in school counseling to help expand your knowledge base and advance your skill set to become an advocate for pre-K-12 students.
-Throughout their school years, students may encounter challenging circumstances such as bullying, drug use, questions about sexual orientation, social development, mental health concerns and instances of violence/trauma.
-Pursuing a graduate degree in counseling equips you with the skills to intervene and provide support for children and adolescents facing these issues.
-Additionally, you will receive training on effectively collaborating with parents, guardians and school personnel to meet the unique needs of your students.
+As a future school counselor, you may choose to obtain a master’s in school counseling to enjoy opportunities to expand your knowledge base and advance your skill set to become an advocate for pre-K-12 students.
+Throughout their school years, students may encounter challenging circumstances such as bullying, drug use, homelessness and poverty, social development, mental health concerns and instances of violence/trauma.
+This program is designed to equip you to empower students to tackle a myriad of challenges so they can live up to their full academic and personal potential.

 Benefits of GCU's Master’s Degree in School Counseling